rage/factor-analysis-exercise-service/docs/usermanual.md

 <img src="./imgs/submission_view_parameters.png" width=600 position=left>

 > This box defines the given parameters for the given task only, that is, if the exercise consists of more than one task each of them may have its own title and feedback text.
-Non-factorial survey cannot failby default, so there is no failure message to be defined.
+Non-factorial survey cannot fail by default, so there is no failure message to be defined.
 Factorial survey displays the failure message in case of "unable to calculate report".

 Some or all of the fields may be left empty.